-- All participants see a combined set of Pexip VMR and Lync meeting participants. - Standard rules apply (based on current and most recent speakers) for who takes the main speaker view and which participants appear as thumbnails in the VMR's stage layout. - Infinity Connect clients see the complete roster for the merged conference, including all remote Lync meeting participants, however they cannot control those remote participants (disconnect, mute and so on).
+- All participants see a combined set of Pexip VMR and Lync/SfB meeting participants. - Standard rules apply (based on current and most recent speakers) for who takes the main speaker view and which participants appear as thumbnails in the VMR's stage layout. - Infinity Connect clients see the complete roster for the merged conference, including all remote Lync/SfB meeting participants, however they cannot control those remote participants (disconnect, mute and so on). - A streaming indicator is shown to any connected VTC endpoints if a Lync/SfB meeting is recorded.

-For participants connected to the Lync meeting:
+For participants connected to the Lync/SfB meeting:

-- All participants in the Lync meeting see the Pexip VMR stage as a participant alongside the other Lync meeting participants (all participant video streams are displayed as normal to Lync/SfB clients according to its selected viewing mode). - The participant list includes a single entry representing the Pexip VMR (displayed as the name of the service). - If there are no participants currently in the Pexip VMR, the VMR stage participant displays as a broken camera.
+- All participants in the Lync/SfB meeting see the Pexip VMR stage as a participant alongside the other Lync/SfB meeting participants (all participant video streams are displayed as normal to Lync/SfB clients according to its selected viewing mode). - The participant list includes a single entry representing the Pexip VMR (displayed as the name of the service). - If there are no participants currently in the Pexip VMR, the VMR stage participant displays as a broken camera.